-File Browser (Inkwiz.exe) is a file management utility that provides functionality similar to that of Windows® Explorer on Symbol CE terminals.
+File Browser (Inkwiz.exe) is a file management utility that provides functionality similar to that of Windows[®] Explorer on Symbol CE terminals.
 File Browser allows you to browse, cut, copy, paste and delete files, execute programs, and provides file transfer capability.
-To execute the file browser, select option 1 on the List Launcher Main Menu, as shown in Figure B-1.
-The File Browser main menu screen displays.
+To execute the file browser, select InkWiz icon on the Main Menu, as shown in Figure B-1.
+The File Browser main menu screen is shown in Figure B-2.